mvrckwong/localgpt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap
-The roadmap is just a reference for the author for the progression of this sample project.
+The roadmap is a guide for the author for the progression of this sample project.
 It may not be the most up-to-date.
-Its a guide for the author for the project.

 - [ ] Sample Feature
     - [ ] Sample Nested Feature